-Clough collected Kuchi-e as a means of keeping himself mentally active and he saw his donations to the NLA as an important research source for Australian scholars of Japan.
-Seven months before his death in December 2014 he wrote to me reiterating this point and expressing his pleasure about the planned exhibition.
-His only regret was quote - was that the NLA quote were not proposing to produce a catalogue and that he hoped to hear they had changed their decision.
-He said I find after visiting an exhibition I get much more from it when later reading the catalogue unquote.
 Demonstrating his thoroughness as a collector these donations were accompanied as shown here by handwritten notes with catalogue information and details of his purchase.
 Through his donations the NLA has amassed one of the most significant collections of this genre in the world, on a par with collections from the USA and Japan.
-Sadler’s comment more than a – 25 years ago about the cheapness and beauty of Japanese art underlined the collecting philosophy of Clough who noted that the money used to acquire 40 to 500 Kuchi-e would have enabled him to acquire only one Japanese painting.
+Sadler’s comment more than a – 25 years ago about the cheapness and beauty of Japanese art underlined the collecting philosophy of Clough who noted that the money used to acquire 40 to 500 kuchi-e would have enabled him to acquire only one Japanese painting.

 As part of their drive to enrich and strengthen the country the Meiji Government had instigated the compulsory education which led to a gradual rise in literacy such that reading became more an integral part of daily life in Japan.
 In the early 1870s with the easing of censorship the first Japanese newspapers began to be published sometimes supplemented with wood block printed images.
-After 1887 the standalone colour Ukiyo-e print had lost their popularity and printing companies focused their attention on written text.
+After 1887 the standalone colour ukiyo-e print had lost their popularity and printing companies focused their attention on written text.
 However the desire for images along with text remained, not only because it catered to the less educated but also because such publications sold well.
 As literacy levels increased the need for pictures lessened but a choice image was always needed to profile the story.
-In this Kuchi-e a mother and daughter are enjoying this new freedom by reading in their living room.
+In this kuchi-e [Yamada Keichū (1868–1934), Two Girls Reading (Nikyō dokusho), 1897] a mother and daughter are enjoying this new freedom by reading in their living room.
 This new audience for publications spawned a genre of literary magazines and novels specifically aimed at women.

 These frontispieces became so popular that often they became the reason for people buying certain books.
-The frontispieces were printed using techniques such as lithography, hand-coloured photography, engraving, collotype and tricolour printing but the most – but the majority were produced using a modification of the colour Ukiyo-e technique with the designs by major artists of the time.
-The golden age when these colour frontispieces were produced in great numbers coincides with the publication of the literary journal, Bungei Kurabu, or literary club by Hakubunkan from 1895 to 1912.
-The majority of the Kuchi-e in the Clough collection are from Bungei Kurabu.
+The frontispieces were printed using techniques such as lithography, hand-coloured photography, engraving, collotype and tricolour printing but the most – but the majority were produced using a modification of the colour ukiyo-e technique with the designs by major artists of the time.
+The golden age when these colour frontispieces were produced in great numbers coincides with the publication of the literary journal, Bungei Kurabu (The Literary Club) by Hakubunkan from 1895 to 1912.
+The majority of the kuchi-e in the Clough collection are from Bungei Kurabu.

-The wood block print medium was originally adopted in Japan during the 8th century as a means of reproducing Buddhist text but later evolved from the 17th century onwards to print literary works accompanied by images as well as single sheet prints that always had a strong narrative component thus the association between text and image was part of a tradition that was centuries old.
-These images known as Ukiyo-e were the precursors of the Meiji period Kuchi-e.
-The Ukiyo-e wood block print is characterised by an aesthetic that emphasises line, areas of flat colour and clear separation of design elements.
+The wood block print medium was originally adopted in Japan during the 8th century (Nara period) as a means of reproducing Buddhist text but later evolved from the 17th century onwards (Edo period) to print literary works accompanied by images as well as single sheet prints that always had a strong narrative component thus the association between text and image was part of a tradition that was centuries old.
+These images known as Ukiyo-e were the precursors of the Meiji period kuchi-e.
+The ukiyo-e wood block print is characterised by an aesthetic that emphasises line, areas of flat colour and clear separation of design elements.

-I will now focus and now discuss in detail the creation of this particular Ukiyo-e facsimile print.
+I will now focus and now discuss in detail the creation of this particular ukiyo-e facsimile print [facsimile print after Tōshūsai Sharaku (active 1794–1795), Actor Sanogkawa Ichimatsu III as the Gion Prostitute Onayo, possibly 1980s].
 In this discussion, this image is reversed because the blocks used to create this print were a mirror image of the final print.
-Generally, the process of creating an Ukiyo-e print was that a publisher would commission a design from the artist, who would then come up with a preparatory drawing, which would then be pasted face-down on a wood block and carved using specialised cutting tools to create a key block.
+Generally, the process of creating an ukiyo-e print was that a publisher would commission a design from the artist, who would then come up with a preparatory drawing, which would then be pasted face-down on a wood block and carved using specialised cutting tools to create a key block.
 These chisels were kept razor sharp, with the use of a wet stone.
 Prints were taken from this key block using thin semitransparent paper.
 These prints were pasted face-down on a wood block, one for each colour that would make up the final print.
 On the wood block shown here, we can see the remnants of one such pasted-down design.